-In 1852, the administration of lighthouses was transferred from the Fifth Auditor of the Treasury to a newly created Lighthouse Board.
-One of the first changes made by the board was to order the installation of Fresnel lenses in all lighthouses.
-The thought before this time was that the Fresnel lens, developed by Augustine Fresnel in France in 1822, was too expensive for deployment in American lighthouses.
-The new Lighthouse Board concluded that the superior performance of the Fresnel lens and the reduction in oil it promised more than justified the added expense.
-Accordingly, a change order was sent to Gibbons and Kelly directing them to not install the intended Argand lamps and parabolic reflectors, but rather wait for a Fresnel lens to arrive.
+In 1852, the administration of U.S. lighthouses was transferred from the Fifth Auditor of the Treasury to a newly created Lighthouse Board, and one of the first changes made by this body was to order the installation of Fresnel lenses in all lighthouses.
+The thought before this time was that the Fresnel lens, developed by Augustin Fresnel in France in 1822, was too expensive for deployment in American lighthouses.
+The new Lighthouse Board concluded, however, that the superior performance of the Fresnel lens and the reduction in oil it promised more than justified the added expense.
+A change order was accordingly sent to Gibbons and Kelly directing them to not install the intended Argand lamps and parabolic reflectors but rather wait for a Fresnel lens to arrive.

 In 1909, the Citadel was razed, and the present cell house was built in its place.
-With its 600 cells, the cell house was reportedly the largest reinforced concrete building in the world.
-As the new structure interfered with the operation of the lighthouse, a taller 84-foot, concrete tower was built just south of the original lighthouse using $35,000 appropriated by Congress on March 4, 1909.
+With its 600 cells, the new prison was reportedly the largest reinforced concrete building in the world at the time.
+As the new structure interfered with the operation of the lighthouse, a taller ninety-foot, concrete tower was built just south of the original lighthouse using $35,000 appropriated by Congress on March 4, 1909.
 Construction work began on July 20, 1909, and the revolving fourth-order lens transferred from the old lighthouse was activated atop the new tower on December 1, 1909.
 Attached to the base of the tower was a commodious dwelling with two two-story wings: the private smaller wing was for the head keeper and the two assistants shared the larger wing.
 No longer needed, the original lighthouse was torn down.
 By 1914, the fourth-order, two-panel Barbier and Benard Fresnel lens used in the lantern room had been replaced by a six-panel, fourth-order lens that produced a white flash every five seconds.

 Today, only the tall cement tower equipped with a modern beacon stands as a reminder of the keepers who served on the island for over a hundred years.